 The survey results found that only three percent of the physicians surveyed considered their knowledge about Chagas' disease "excellent" or "good," compared to a large majority (88 percent) who described their knowledge as "limited" or "very limited"; almost ten percent of those surveyed reported never having heard of the disease at all.
 One-third of survey respondents "did not know" what causes the disease and only 58 percent were able to correctly identify it as a parasitic infection.

-*This information is from an external source (The American Society of Tropical Medicine and Hygiene).
+(i)Source/Reference: The American Society of Tropical Medicine and Hygiene.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.